MicrosoftDocs/visualstudio-docs/docs/extensibility/accessing-stored-font-and-color-settings.md

  Information about font attributes for a particular category is obtained by using the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetFont%2A> and <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.SetFont%2A> methods.

 > [!NOTE]
 >  The `fFlags` argument that is passed to the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.OpenCategory%2A> method when that category was opened defines the behavior of the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetItem%2A> and the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetFont%2A> methods.
-By default, these methods only return information aboutdisplay itemsthat have changed.
+By default, these methods only return information about display items that have changed.
 However, if a category is opened by using the <xref:Microsoft.VisualStudio.Shell.Interop.__FCSTORAGEFLAGS> flag, both updated and unchanged display items can be accessed by <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetItem%2A> and <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetFont%2A>.

  By default, only changed **Display Items** information is kept in the registry.
 The <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage> interface cannot be used to retrieve all settings for fonts and colors.

 > [!NOTE]
->  The <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetItem%2A> and the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetFont%2A> methods return REGDB_E_KEYMISSING, (0x80040152L) when you use them to retrieve information about unchanged **Display Items**.
+>  The <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetItem%2A> and <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorStorage.GetFont%2A> methods return REGDB_E_KEYMISSING, (0x80040152L) when you use them to retrieve information about unchanged **Display Items**.

  The settings of all **Display Items** in a particular **Category** can be obtained by using the methods of the <xref:Microsoft.VisualStudio.Shell.Interop.IVsFontAndColorDefaults> interface.